nikete/hhga/README.md

 - add another symbol for the soft clipping
 - add inputs beyond freebayes
 - find how to express challenge objectives as vw parametrization
+-

+### Options to add
+-- representation that chops off half of it that is redundant under

 ## FDA Challenge objectives